 She gets her husband to help hold the cat because the cat hates the whole ordeal, but she feels she has little choice since the feline is allergic to over-the-counter flea treatments and his skin gets hot spots from scratching himself raw from fleas.
 The coffee treatment really works, provided it’s done every month.

 After learning that used coffee grounds are a natural flea treatment, I also learned that cats particularly hate the smell of coffee.
 Some gardeners sprinkle coffee grounds around the perimeter of their garden, and the smell supposedly keeps neighborhood cats from coming in to use the soft garden soil as a litter box.

 With that in mind, used coffee grounds might be a better flea treatment for dogs than cats, unless you lack other choices.

 Bait Worm Food (and Fish Attractant)

-Fisherman are known to add a few scoops of used coffee grounds to their fishing bait worms to help keep them alive longer.
-The grounds act as food for the worms, and help provide them with comfy bedding.
+Fishermen are known to add a few scoops of used coffee grounds to their fishing bait worms to help keep them alive longer.
+The grounds act as food for the worms and help provide them with comfy bedding.

 To some extent, the practice has lost its original intent to keep the worms alive longer for more fishing trips.
 These days some fishermen will just store their worms in coffee grounds overnight to give them that fish-attracting scent.